medaka25/medaka-25/README.md

 - **End-to-End KG Pipeline:**  A modular and hackable pipeline that extracts structured knowledge from unstructured text using a web scraper and an LLMs.

-- **Drug Leaflet-Centric Knowledge Graph:**  *MEDAKA* is constructed from 13,000+ drug leaflets sourced from the HPRA website, capturing real-world, clinical data important for both patients and medical practitioners.
+- **Drug Leaflet-Centric KG:**  *MEDAKA* is constructed from 13,000+ drug leaflets sourced from the HPRA website, capturing real-world, clinical data important for both patients and medical practitioners.

 - **LLM-Based Information Extraction with Majority Voting:** Utilizes **LLaMA 3.3 70B Instruct** model for prompt-based extraction of subject–relation–object triples directly from full-text PDFs.
 Each leaflet is queried multiple times, and triples occurring at least 3 times are retained, boosting precision and reducing LLM hallucination.